Reasons Why You Shouldn’t Get a Tattoo

 You’ve Had Skin Cancer

-It’s also important to note that Dr. Joyce does not believe tattoos cause skin cancer.
+Additionally, it is important to note that Dr. Joyce does not believe tattoos cause skin cancer.
 What he’s witnessed is a rare incident in which pre-existing cancer cells were introduced to other areas of the skin during the tattoo process.
-He also says tattoos may put those with a prior diagnosis or a family history of skin cancer at risk, but he generally believes it’s safe.
+In fact, he says tattoos may put those with a prior diagnosis or a family history of skin cancer at risk, though he generally believes it’s a safe practice.

 Many tattoo artists believe getting a tattoo of your significant other’s name is a death knell for your relationship.
 Even if everything is going great at the time, tattoo artist Tyson Weed of Sentient Tattoo Collective says, “It’s like a hex on the relationship… I almost always see that person again for a cover-up.”